centreon/centreon-documentation/versioned_docs/version-24.10/graph-views/map-legacy-eol.md

 ### Optional procedures

 > These cleaning procedures will allow you to work in an optimal environment.
-If you wish, you can make a backup of your data.
+Make sure you have made a backup of your data.

 - Remove the legacy log files.
 (If you do not know where to find the log files, look in `/etc/centreon-studio/map-log.xml`.
 By default, the path is `/var/log/centreon-map/centreon-map.log`.)